SmarterApp/RDW_Documentation/deploy/Upgrade.v1_2.AWS.md

     ```bash
     kops upgrade cluster --name awsopus.sbac.org --state s3://kops-awsopus-sbac-org-state-store --yes
     ```

+* [ ] TODO - figure out how to handle migration of IABs to the olap data mart
+    * I think we're going to have to recommend wiping the olap data mart during the upgrade and allowing the migrate to go; it will take an hour or two to migrate everything.
+    If we take that approach we should wipe the data before applying schema changes.

 * [ ] Apply schema changes.
 If the warehouse and reporting databases are separate it will be more efficient to run the migration tasks in parallel.
 Use multiple terminal sessions (or `screen`) and run them at the same time.
     ```bash
     # get latest version of the schema